thefstalphabet/moviepedia/README.md

 - User Auth with JWT token.

-- Private Routess
+- Private Routes.

 - You can Search for a Movie.

 - You can make your own list of Favorite Movies.

-- You can read Details about s perticular Movie.
+- You can read Details about a perticular Movie.

-- Responsive Layout
+- Responsive Layout.

-- User profile page.
+- User Profile page.

+- You can also upload Profile Picture.

 ## Project Status